SAHILKOSHRIYA/LLUMO_FastAPI_MongoDB_Assingment110/README.md

-# Employee Management API – FastAPI + MongoDB
+# LLUMO Assisment : Employee Management API – FastAPI + MongoDB- Junior SDE_Sahil_koshriya

 This project is a **RESTful API** built with **FastAPI** and **MongoDB**, designed to manage employee data efficiently.
 It supports CRUD operations, querying, aggregation, and JWT authentication for security.